 What can I bring on the rides?

 You can bring shoes, sunglasses and sport cameras (such as GoPros) but only at your own risk.
 Like any Disney park, no selfie sticks or complex/dangerous camera-holding devices are allowed, but you may need a wrist strap to keep your camera and others safe so it won't slip out of your hands.
 You may also bring your waterproof phone pouch, but on some rides, such as Summit Plummet, you may need to hold it in your hands rather than wear it around your neck.
 You must hold onto your shoes and glasses throughout the ride, and sometimes this can prove difficult.
 Be careful and only take what you find necessary.

 Can we bring our own food?

 YES, MAMA AND PAPA FROGS!
 This is a huge money-saving tip.
 We think the food at Blizzard Beach is great, but we don't find it quite as necessary to splurge on as say, EPCOT.
 Water park days are a great opportunity to save a few bucks on grub.
-Pack up some PB&Js to enjoy pool-side for an easy meal.
+Pack up some PB&Js to enjoy poolside for an easy meal.
 Just leave the loose ice, dry ice, glass and alcohol behind as they are not allowed.
 After saving on lunch, we like to cool down later in the afternoon with some frozen treats, such as the peppermint milkshake from Lottawatta Lodge ('tis the season!)

 Are you ready to hop on over to Blizzard Beach for a day of fun on the slopes?
 Get your discounted Blizzard Beach tickets now to add some extra aquatic fun to your next Disney trip.
 Have questions about Blizzard Beach?
 Share them in the comments below!